rcmarcelo/Firebase-Cloud-Functions/README.md

 # Firebase Cloud Functions
 Hey!
-First of all, you should take a look on my Firebase Web Codelab [repo](https://github.com/rcmarcelo/Firebase-Web-Codelab).
+First of all, you should take a look at my Firebase Web Codelab [repo](https://github.com/rcmarcelo/Firebase-Web-Codelab).

 From another Google Codelab tutorial, this time it teaches  how to use the Firebase SDK for Google Cloud Functions by improving FriendlyChat.